Baller-Lab/Baller-Lab/docs/Current_Study/greenphire.md

 ## Paying Participants
 Your participant must sign a W9 form and C2 form before receiving payment.
 It is good practice to provide them with a ClinCard FAQ sheet as well and to explain how ClinCards work.
 These processes can be conducted virtually (through REDCap) or, for in-person visits, with physical forms.
 Please refer to Saturn BBL SOPs to stay on top of BBL protocols.

+## ClinCard Reports
+You will also need to complete monthly ClinCard reports for the study.
+Information can be downloaded from the `Reports` tab on the greenphire website.
+Please refer to BBL Saturn SOPs to complete these correctly.
+You may reach out to the Business Administrator, John Hyon, or Sage Rush with additional questions.